SigmaHQ/sigma-specification/Sigma_specification.md

 ## Schema (optional)

 **Attribute:** schema
+/// NEED REVIEW
+ schema should not change in a minor version, so why not just a interger `1` or `2` ?
+///
 This is the version of the specification used in the rule.

 This will allow us to quickly know if the converter or software can use the rule without any problems